se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 <iframe src="https://codesandbox.io/embed/p564px0j47?fontsize=12" style="width:100%; height:400px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 <box type="info">
     The sandbox above is editable.
-You can play around with the application `state` and see how the view automatically gets updated.
+You can play around with the application <code>state</code> and see how the view automatically gets updated.
 </box>

 Notice that with React, you just need to specify *what* you want to do when the application data changes.
 React will efficiently update and render just the right views without you having to interact with the DOM.